ShahzebAamir/DRL-for-Active-Flow-Control/README.md

 # DRL-for-Active-Flow-Control
 This repo contains code for the final project of Reinforcement Learning Course.
-The code executes active flow control of a fluid past a cylinder using Deep Reinforcement Learning
+The code executes active flow control of a fluid past a cylinder using Deep Reinforcement Learning.
+This project is referenced from Rabault, J., Kuchta, M., Jensen, A., Reglade, U., Cerardi, N., 2018.
+Artificial Neural Networks trained through Deep Reinforcement Learning discover control strategies for active flow control. arXiv preprint arXiv:1808.07664.